AadiCJ/dashGame/README.md

 # Dash Game

 Welcome to **Dash Game** — a solo-developed action platformer built using the **Godot Engine**.
-You have a few dashes, a lot of ingenuinety (for a square) and a lot of enemies (not yet) to mow down
+You have a few dashes, a lot of ingenuinety (for a square) and a lot of enemies to mow down

 ---